 US Citizens do not need a visa to enter Ireland but will need to present the Maynooth University offer letter to Immigration at the port of entry.
 Please ensure you have your letter with you in your carry-on bag when boarding your airplane!

 Even though U.S. citizens do not need a visa to study in Ireland, you will need to register with the local police department/immigration after you have registered as a student at the University.
 You can find more information on the Maynooth Visa Page and on the Irish Naturalisation & Immigration Service website.

 Students on a short-stay study visa (up to 90 days) must declare their presence in the country with the local police (Questura).
-Students on a long-stay study visa (more than 90 days) must apply for a Permesso di Soggiorno at the local post office within eight working days of arrival.
+Students on a long-stay study visa (more than 90 days) must apply for a Permesso di Soggiorno at the local post office within 8 working days of arrival.
 For this, you will need 2 copies of your passport photo, the consulate-stamped confirmation of enrollment, and proof of insurance.
 There is also a fee.